FKamper/seismic-isolation-forest/README.md

 # Seismic Isolation Forest

 This repository contains code for applying the isolation forest (IF) trigger to search for mass movements in seismic data, the idea being that mass movements will likely manifest as a significant anomaly in the seismic waveforms.
 As a step towards discriminating between anomalies caused by mass movements and other sources, such as anthropogenic noise and earthquakes, we provide code for measuring dissimilarity between waveform segments using dynamic time warping (DTW).
-These techniques are condensed into a semi-supervised and unsupervised workflow to explore for mass movements in seismic data.
+The techniques are condensed into a semi-supervised and unsupervised workflow to explore for mass movements in seismic data.

 ## Installation